 If new software comes along, it will just read all your metadata without you having to convert anything.

 Another important place for storing metadata is in the name of the folder containing a group of photos.
 This place is mostly overlooked by photographers and software creators alike.
 Like it or not, folders on a hard drive are the basic storage devices for computers.
 They are not going away anytime soon, so you better learn how to use them.
+Creating efficient folder names should be central to your photo organization method.

 Having select metadata elements in the folder names is essential to quickly and visually finding your photos without needing any sophisticated search tool.